Gouravpanchal0601/Oasis-Infobyte-Data-Science-Internship/README.md

 - Task 2: Car Price Prediction using Machine Learning
 - Task 3: Email Spam Prediction using Machine Learning

-# Skills used
-- Data cleaning and preprocessing
-- Descriptive statistics
-- Data visualization using Matplotlib, Seaborn and Plotly
-- Predictive Analysis

 # Learning Outcomes
 Through this internship, I have achieved the following:
 - Improved proficiency in Python for data analysis and machine learning